digiLab-ai/twinLab-client/README.md

 ## Notebooks

-Check out the `notebooks` directory for some examples to get started!
+Check out the `notebooks` directory for some additional examples to get started!

 ## Documentation

-See the live documentation at https://digilab-ai.github.io/twinLab-client/
+See the live documentation at https://digilab-ai.github.io/twinLab-client/.
 Or build a copy locally:
 ```shell
 cd docs
 yarn start